zmoog/zmoog.github.io/content/post/alfred-workflow.md

 ```

-The Alfred-Workflow library does the heavy duty of offering a nice API do produce the XML Alfred requires to work with workflows, and a lot of useful goodies, for example.
+The Alfred-Workflow library does the heavy-duty of offering a nice API to indirectly produce the XML Alfred requires to work with workflows, plus many useful goodies.

  * Fuzzy, Alfred-like search/filtering with diacritic folding
  * Simple, persistent settings
  * Simple, auto-expiring data caching
- * Keychain support for secure storage (and syncing) of passwords, API keys etc.
+ * Keychain support for secure storage (and syncing) of passwords, API keys, etc.
- * Lightweight web API with requests-like interface
+ * Lightweight web API with a requests-like interface

-and more, check out the [full list of features](https://www.deanishe.net/alfred-workflow/index.html#features).
+And more, check out the [full list of features](https://www.deanishe.net/alfred-workflow/index.html#features).

-### 3. Run the actual arduin-cli binary and parse the output
+### 3. Run the actual arduin-cli binary

 The real work is performed by the [Arduino CLI](https://github.com/arduino/arduino-cli).

-Here I am using [Invoke](http://www.pyinvoke.org/installing.html) to run the binary, collect and parse the JSON returned in the standard output.
+The workflow uses [Invoke](http://www.pyinvoke.org/installing.html) to run the CLI binary, collect and parse the JSON returned in the standard output.

 #### Invoke

-To keep the workflow as simple as possible I used the `--format json` available for most of the CLI commands.
-The result is returned as a nice JSON that can be easily parsed using the builtin `json` module.
+To keep the workflow as simple as possible, I used the `--format json` option available for most CLI commands.
+The result is returned as a nice JSON that can be easily parsed using the built-in `json` module.

 ```Python
 def run_command(cmd):